 Best Countries in Central America Where You Can Live on $750 per Month

-Central America is usually overlooked when it comes to living on a budget, but there are actually three really beautiful countries where you can thrive for as low as $750 per month.
+Central America is usually overlooked when it comes to living on a budget, but there are actually three really beautiful countries where you can still make ends meet on $750 per month.

 1. Nicaragua